EIP-7906 - Transaction Assertions via State Diff Opcode

 0x03 index in balances_changed change_address - the address of the account with balance change

-0x04 index in balances_changed balance_before - the balance of the address before execution
+0x04 index in balances_changed balance_before - the balance of the address at the start of the transaction

-0x05 index in balances_changed balance_after - the balance of the address after execution
+0x05 index in balances_changed balance_after - the balance of the address as of this TXTRACE call

 0x06 index in slots_changed change_address - the address of the account with storage change